Have you ever tried to change something? Like a habit or custom?

 What about trying the same for despair and hope?

-Can you find more or less separation and abundance when you choose one or the other side of the scale?
+Can you find more or less scarcity and abundance when you choose one or the other side of the scale?

 I dare to anticipate that you might observe a little bit of this and a little of that.
 Yet when does that happen?
 And in which ways?